Qualis/www-qual-is/_posts/my-debian-setup.md

   url: "/assets/blog/categories/engineering.png"
 ---

-## Make Your Debian Setup Testable and Repeatable

 For even longer than I have been using [Ansible](https://www.ansible.com/) to manage [my macOS setup](/posts/my-macos-setup), I have been leveraging the same process for **Debian** (which initially started with **Ubuntu** but later expanded to support both).

 Automating your OS setup ensures that your environment is **consistent, repeatable, and testable**, whether you're setting up a new machine or maintaining an existing one.
 This guide walks you through my approach and how you can adapt it for your needs.